NYC and DC public schools cancel outdoor activities as smoke plagues East Coast

 Health officials have warned that hazardous air quality conditions can be acutely harmful for people with respiratory issues and other preexisting conditions.
 People are urged to stay indoors and wear a well-fitting mask, such as an N95 respirator, while outside.
 Indoor air purifiers also can help reduce the harmful effects of wildfire smoke.

-“This is not the day to train for a marathon,” Mr Adams said during Wednesday’s press conference.
+“This is not the day to train for a marathon,” Mayor Eric Adams said during Wednesday’s press conference.

-Roughly 250 fires have continued to burn out of control in Canda, with parts of Quebec and Ontario under a smog warning.
+Roughly 250 fires have continued to burn out of control in Canada, with parts of Quebec and Ontario under a smog warning.

 “Climate change is acclerating these conditions,” Mr Adams said during Wednesday’s briefing.